axelrindle/wog/README.md

 - Configurable :pencil:
 - Watches the file for changes and auto-reloads on change :bell:

+## Why does this exist?
+I was tired of always SSHing into my local server and looking through a log file in the terminal.
+It was painful, especially when the file was very large.
+So I decided to build myself a small web interface with some extra features to erase the pain of looking through log files via a small terminal.

 ## Disclaimer
 *wog* **does NOT** provide any form of authentication.
 You have to enable authentication by yourself if you wish to access your *wog* instance from outside your home network.
 I am not responsible for any damage taken to you or your company by not properly securing access to your logs.